 Prices vary from $60 to $800 (per month).

 That’s what dedicated hosting is all about.
 All the resources belong to you now.
-You don’t share resources like CPU time and memory with anyone else, and there’s no one else’s accounts on your hosting (unless you let them, of course, but that’s another post for another time).
+You don’t share resources like CPU time and memory with anyone else, and there are no one else’s accounts on your hosting (unless you let them, of course – but that’s another post for another time).

-About the cost, well you can probably find the cheapest dedicated hosting starting from $50, but this can go up to $800 as well.
+About the cost – you can probably find the cheapest dedicated hosting starting from $50, but this can go up to $800 as well.

 - Great performance

-So if you’re looking for maximum control over things, and great performance from your server, this is where you’d like to be.
+If you’re looking for maximum control over things, and a great performance from your server, this is where you’d like to be.